DILCISBoard/E-ARK-AIP/index.md

 # Introduction

-The AIP format specification defines a basic structure for storing information packages which are transferred to an archive in form of submission information packages (SIPs).
-The AIP format provides the means to keep a record of changes that are being applied to an AIP due to metadata edits, digital preservation measures (e.g. migration or adding emulation information), or submission updates.[^1]
+The AIP format defines an information package for storing archival content that is going to be transferred to a repository for long-term preservation purposes.
+The AIP format allows keeping a record of changes that are applied to an AIP in form of metadata edits, digital preservation measures (e.g. migration or adding emulation information), or submission updates.[^1]

 [^1]: A *submission update* is a re-submission of an SIP at a later point in time
       related to an AIP which contains a previous version of this SIP.